Keeping Atoms Alive

 Instead, we can persist the cache using Atom.keepAlive.

-Update atoms/user.ts as shown below:
+Update the usersAtom as shown below:

 atoms/user.ts